beginner 20 min

 How AI Coding Tools Work

-You choose an agent, connect it to a provider, and pick a model.
-Different combinations have different privacy and cost implications (see OpenRouter’s privacy and model safety settings):
+You choose an agent, connect it to a provider, pick a model.
+Combinations differ in privacy and cost (see OpenRouter’s privacy and model safety settings):

 Privacy comparison across providers

-Note: Free models on OpenRouter may train on your interactions.
-If data privacy is important, use a paid model or check the model’s training policy on OpenRouter before use.
+Note: Free models on OpenRouter may train on your data.
+To avoid this, use a paid model or check the model’s training policy first.